-The Namur being again got ready for fea, my master, with his gang, was ordered on board; and, to my no small grief, I was obliged to leave my school-master, whom I liked very much, and always attended while I stayed in London, to repair on board with my master.
-Nor did I leave my kind patronesses, the Miss Guerins, without uneasiness and regret.
-They often used to teach me to read, and took great pains to instruct me in the principles of religion and the knowledge of God.
-I therefore parted from those amiable ladies with reluctance: after receiving from them many friendly cautions how to conduct myself, and some valuable presents.
-When When I came to Spithead, I found we were destined for the Mediterranean, with a large sleet, which was now ready to put to sea.
-We only waited for the arrival of the admiral, who soon come on board; and about the beginning of the spring 1759, having weighed anchor and got under way, sailed for the Mediterranean; and in eleven days, from the Land's End, we got to Gibraltar.
-While we were here I used to be often on shore, and got various fruits in great plenty, and very cheap.
+The Namur being again got ready for lea, many matter, with his gang, was ordered on board; and, to may no small grief, I was pobliged to leave my school master, whom I liked very much and always attended while I stayed in London, to repair on board with my matters mor did I leave my kind patronesies, the Miss Guerins, without, uneasimoss and regret.
+They often used to teach me to read, and took great pains to instruct ene in the principles of religion, and the knowledge of God.
+I therefore parted from -those amiable ladies with reluctance; after receiving from them many friendly cautions how to conduct myfelf, and fome valuable adrefents.....
+When When I came to Spithead I found we were destined for the Mediterranean, with a large sleet, which was now ready to put to sea.
+We only waited for the arrival of the admiral, who soon came on board; and about the beginning of the spring 1759, having weighed anchor and got under way, sailed for the Mediterranean; and in seleven days, from the Land's End, we got to Gibraltar.
+While we were here I used to be often on shore, and got various struits in great plenty, and very cheap.

-I had frequently told feveral people, in my excursions on shore, the story of my being kidnapped with my fifter, and of our being separated, as I have related before; and I had as often expressed my anxiety for her fate, and my forrow at having never met her again, One day, when I was on shore, and mentioning these circumstances to some persons, one of them told me he knew where my fifter was, and, if I would accompany him, he would bring me to her.
-Improbable as this flory was, I believed it immediately, and agreed to go with him, while my heart leaped for joy; and, indeed, he conducted me to a black young woman, who was fo like my fifter, that at first fight I really thought it was her; but I was quickly undeceived; and, on talking talking to her, I found her to be of another nation.
-While we lay here the Presson came in from the Levant.
-As foon as the arrived, my master told me I should now see my old companion Dick, who was gone in her when she failed for Turkey.
-I was much rejoiced at this news, and expected every minute to embrace him; and when the captain came on board of our ship, which he did immediately after, I ran to inquire about my friend; but, with inexpressible forrow, I learned from the boat's crew that the dear youth was dead! and that they had brought his cheft, and all his other things, to my master: these he afterwards gave to me, and I regarded them as a memorial of my friend, whom I loved and grieved for as a brother.
-While we were at Gibraltar I faw a foldier hanging by the heels, at one of the moles: I thought this a strange fight, as I had seen a man hanged in London by his neck.
-At another time I saw the master of a frigate towed to shore on a grating, by several of the men of war's boats, and discharged the sleet, which I underdood was a mark of disgrace for cowardice.
+I had frequently told several people, in my excursions on shore, the story of my being kidnapped with my fifter, and of our being separated, as I have related before; and I had as often expressed my anxiety for her fate, and my forrow at having never mer her again.
+One day, when I was on flore, and menmoning these circumstances to some persons, one of them told me he knew where my lifter was, and, if I would accompany him, he would bring me to her.
+Improbable as this story, was, I believed it immediately, and agreed to go with him, while my heart leaped for joy; and, indeed, he conducted me to a black young woman, who was so like my lifter that at first sight I really thought it was her; but I was quickly undeceived; and, on talking .-511 18 talking to her, I found her to be of another nation.
+While we lay here the Preston came in from the Levant.
+As foon as she arrived, my master told me I should now see my old companion Dick, who was gone in her when she failed for Turkey.
+I was much rejoiced at this news, and expected every minute to embrace him; and when the captain came on board of our ship, which he did immediately after, I ran to enquire about my friend: but with inexpressible forrow, I learned from the boat's crew that the dear youth was dead! and that they had brought his cheft, and all his other things, to my master: these he afterwards gave to me, and I regarded them as a memorial of my friend, whom I loved and grieved for as a brother.
+While we were at Gibraltar I saw a soldier hanging by the heels at one of the moles.
+I thought this a strange sight, as I had seen a man hanged in London by his neck.
+At another time I saw the master of a frigate towed to shore on a grating, by several of the men of war's boats, and discharged the sleet, which I understood was a mark of disgrace for cowardice.